ArticleFluidsANSYS FluentFSIAcousticsOptimisationPyFluentConsumer Goods

 Section 04Acoustics Analysis of Ceiling Fans

 Acoustics has become a key differentiator in modern consumer appliances.
 Ceiling fans are used for long durations, and prolonged exposure to unwanted noise can be uncomfortable for users.
-Fan noise can originate from multiple sources: air cutting by blades, vibration of fan components, and electric motor excitation.

-Tonal and Broadband Noise
+1. Tonal and Broadband Noise Characteristics

 Simulation-Driven Aeroacoustics

-To capture very small pressure variations — down to 2 × 10⁻⁵ Pa — scale-resolving turbulence models are required.
-Although computationally intensive, GPU-accelerated Ansys Fluent solvers significantly reduce turnaround time.
+Within CFD simulations, pressure monitors record time-dependent pressure fluctuations.
+These signals can be post-processed using Fast Fourier Transformation (FFT) to analyze noise levels across frequencies.
+To capture very small pressure variations—down to 2 × 10⁻⁵ Pa—scale-resolving turbulence models are required.
+Although computationally intensive, the use of GPU-accelerated Ansys Fluent solvers significantly reduces turnaround time.

 Sound Propagation Modelling Approaches

-- Acoustic source identification using DFT analysis
+• Acoustic source information using DFT analysis for certain frequencies

 Section 05IS 374 Air Delivery Testing Automation Using PyFluent